-We have audited the accompanying balance sheet of The Rockefeller University (the University) as of June 30, 2007, and the related statements of activities and cash flows for the year then ended.
+We have audited the accompanying balance sheet of The Rockefeller University (the University) as of June 30, 2008, and the related statements of activities and cash flows for the year then ended.
 These financial statements are the responsibility of the University's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.
-The prior year summarized comparative information has been derived from the University's 2006 financial statements and, in our report dated October 26, 2006, we expressed an unqualified opinion on those financial statements.
+The prior year's summarized comparative information has been derived from the University's 2007 financial statements and, in our report dated October 29, 2007, which included an explanatory paragraph related to the University's adoption of the provisions of Financial Accounting Standards Board Statement No. 158, Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans, as of June 30, 2007, we expressed an unqualified opinion on those financial statements.